 In 2007 and on Aubert’s recommendation, Brice and Kirk committed themselves to a unique path that would further cement their vision of making terroir-driven wines: they began dry farming.
 This practice is uncommon in California, but Hallberg Ranch has a deposit of clay loam underneath its Goldridge soil that allows the vines to dig deep into the earth for the water stored in the clay.
 (Learn more about our farming practices here.)

 That same year, Emeritus acquired a smaller estate property named Pinot Hill, nestled in the Sebastopol Hills eight miles from Hallberg Ranch.
 This former llama farm in the cool southern reaches of Sebastopol has a similar soil profile, Goldridge soil underlain with Los Osos clay.
 (Learn more about this vineyard here.)

 As we slowly weaned the vines in Hallberg Ranch off irrigation the overall vineyard yield went down, but we stuck with it.
 Once the roots stretched down to the clay layer, over 20 feet down in some areas, we saw a huge payoff.
-The vines are able to find moisture and nutrients stored deep in the soil.
-The vines became healthier and more in balance and attuned to the land and climate creating a new profile for Emeritus wines that is even more expressive of the terroir.
+The vines were able to find moisture and nutrients stored deep in the soil, gradually becoming healthier and more in balance and attuned to the land and climate.
+This created a new profile for Emeritus wines that is even more expressive of the terroir.

 Brice’s daughter Mari Jones joined the company full time in 2012.
 Among other initiatives, she had full creative control over designing our current tasting room, which opened in 2015.
 Since Emeritus Vineyards’ 20th anniversary celebration in 2019, Mari has taken over the role of President.